 Not quite a pudding or a custard, these keto lemon curd filled donuts are a special dessert.
 Keto vanilla donuts are filled with a silky, creamy, lemony curd and topped with a little powdered sugar.
-They look so fancy but are a really easy low carb, sugar free treat to enjoy anytime!
+They look so fancy but are a really easy low carb, sugar free dessert to enjoy anytime!

 Why this recipe is just so good....